What is a LIMS?

 Lastly, a reliable LIMS system should provide data security and compliance features.
 User access controls, audit trails, and data backup protocols to protect sensitive customer data are essential security features.
 The ability to speed up audits to comply with industry regulations.

 QBench takes a unique approach to LIMS by creating a highly configurable and flexible LIMS.
 This puts the power to make changes into your hands.
-Since all labs operate and evolve differently, they need a flexible LIMS that adapts with them over time.
+Because all labs operate and evolve differently, they need a flexible LIMS that adapts with them over time.

 While deciding which features will help a lab grow best can be difficult, having a single overhead view of lab processes is a necessary first step.
 Without the tools to collect, analyze, and store vast amounts of data in a single, centralized place, no lab can make data-driven decisions to capitalize on improved accuracy and efficiency.